 With Hudl Focus, you’re in the driver’s seat.
 You control where you stream, who you partner with, and how you charge viewers (or don’t!).
-It’s your video—you should be able to stream it whichever way you want.
+It’s your video—you should be able to stream it however you want.

-Hudl Focus lets you stream video in two main ways.
-One option is to stream directly to YouTube for a free and simple livestreaming solution that doesn’t charge fans and parents to watch games.
-The other option lets you send your stream to any broadcast software that accepts video through an IP feed—available with most broadcast software solutions.
+Hudl Focus gives you two main ways to stream video.
+One option is to stream directly to YouTube for a free and simple livestreaming solution that doesn’t charge fans to watch games.
+Or you can send your stream to any broadcast software that accepts video through an IP feed (available with most broadcast software solutions).
 This ultimately allows you to choose where you send the livestream and if you want to monetize it.

 You can choose.
 Hudl Focus will livestream directly to YouTube, or send the video to any broadcast software that accepts IP feeds as an RTMP video source.

 Hudl Focus will automatically record any games listed on your Hudl schedule.
 With one tap in the Focus app, you can stream directly to YouTube.
 If you want to send the stream to a broadcast partner, just make sure that the computer running that software is wired into the same network as your Focus camera.
 You’ll then be able to choose Focus as the source of your broadcast.

 Yes, using Focus as a video source in a broadcast software allows you to make your broadcast more dynamic by adding advertisements, custom graphics, scoreboard overlays, audio commentary and additional angles.

 We firmly believe that you should be able to make money off of your video in the way that you see fit.
 We have no imposed restrictions or limitations on how you advertise through your streams.
 That will all depend on the broadcast production software and livestream platform you choose, so be sure to go with a partner who gives you the flexibility you need.